cneben/react-maplibre-standalone/README.md

 }
 ```

-Manually configuring `minzoom`, `maxzoom` and `bounds` is recommended to avoid 404 errors, theses values are easilly extracted from `metadata.json` file in tiles folder root directory. `openmaptiles` should not be changed, it is referred in all layers configuration.
+Manually configuring `minzoom`, `maxzoom` and `bounds` is recommended to avoid 404 errors, theses values are easilly extracted from `metadata.json` file in tiles folder root directory. `openmaptiles` name should not be changed, it is referred in all layers configuration.

-Once sources are configured, a special vector layers must be created for contours visualization, this configuration has been adapted from [maptiler-terrain-gl-style](https://github.com/openmaptiles/maptiler-terrain-gl-style) (BSD3) and merged in "bright":
+Once sources are configured, a special vector layers must be created for contours visualization, this configuration has been adapted from [maptiler-terrain-gl-style](https://github.com/openmaptiles/maptiler-terrain-gl-style) (BSD3) and merged in this sample "bright" fork:

 ```json
   "layers": [